spryce/une-llm-coding-challenge/README.md

 ## Project Assumptions

 - I assume this application is only intended to be run using Flask's internal development server.
 It has not been configured and tested on a WSGI production server.
-- I'm not aware of UNE policies so I have included an MIT license to avoid any issues.
+- I am not familiar with UNE policies so I have included an MIT license to avoid any issues.

 ## Future Improvements

-Listing potential improvements here as I think of them and will implement some if time permits.
+I will list potential improvements here as I think of them and implement some if time permits.

 - Choose a different package manager for better dependancy management
 - Allow users to select from other OpenAI models (or other vendors)